yetanalytics/xapipe/README.md

 Force Resume a job with errors:
     --job-id <id> -f

+List All Jobs:
+    --list-jobs

+Delete a Job:
+    --delete-job <id>

 All options:
   -h, --help                                     Show the help and options summary
       --job-id ID                                Job ID